twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 This ability to colocate the data fetches within the components that need the data is one of the biggest selling points of RSCs.

 But there's a problem...
-This combination of nested components and data fetching means that our app waterfalls.
+This combination of nested components and data fetching means that this app waterfalls.

 If you haven't heard the term before, a waterfall is when a parent component fetches data and then renders a child component.
 That child component then fetches its own data, and renders its own child component.